ivalace/ivalace.github.io/content/about.md

 - Favorite Book: The Stormlight Archive series by Brandon Sanderson.
 I also loved reading through the World of Warcraft Chronicles.

 After publishing my first book in 2017, I splashed around in the freelance pool as a concert and event journalist.
 When my family relocated to Seattle, I decided to embrace my love of creative chaos.
 After a brief detour into homeschooling during The Great Zoompocalypse, I am back to full-time gremlin operations—tinkering, weaving, and bringing obsessive gremlin energy to your project!
-Life is messy and chaotic, and you know what they say about art imitating life.
 Let me help give your work the loving, messy writing it deserves.

 I hope you enjoyed your glimpse into the madness!
 If you're interested in hiring me, you can contact me at [ivy@lee.social](mailto:ivy@lee.social).
 If you haven't yet checked out my work, you can find links to everything in my [hoard](/hoard).